|

 Patricia by spreading vicious gossip.
 And while she

-was at it, she used her ability to use gossip to get rid
+was at it, she used her gossip ability to get rid

 of Joanne too.